ageron/handson-ml2/README.md

 This creates a fresh Python 3.5 environment called `mlbook` (you can change the name if you want to), and it activates it.
 This environment contains all the scientific libraries that come with Anaconda.
 This includes all the libraries we will need (NumPy, Matplotlib, Pandas, Jupyter and a few others), except for TensorFlow, so let's install it:

-    $ conda install -n mlbook -c conda-forge tensorflow=1.4.0
+    $ conda install -n mlbook -c conda-forge tensorflow

-This installs TensorFlow 1.4.0 in the `mlbook` environment (fetching it from the `conda-forge` repository).
+This installs the latest version of TensorFlow available for Anaconda (which is usually *not* the latest TensorFlow version) in the `mlbook` environment (fetching it from the `conda-forge` repository).
 If you chose not to create an `mlbook` environment, then just remove the `-n mlbook` option.

 Next, you can optionally install Jupyter extensions.
 These are useful to have nice tables of contents in the notebooks, but they are not required.